 Segway training during the Festival of Learning at Alconbury Weald.

-updates.
+Our H&S policy is independently audited and re-issued to all staff every two years to incorporate recent guidance and legislative updates.
 This year we also introduced a user-friendly handbook, which provides a more accessible version of the Group policy to promote a culture of health and safety within the business.
 In addition, 84 per cent of our staff have received H&S awareness training within the last 12 months.